Boyle-Lab/SEMpl/README.md

 RAM: 64+ GB
 CPU: 8+ cores, 3.4+ GHz/core

-The runtime on this minimal system is approximately XX CPU hours.
+The runtime on this minimal system is approximately 38 CPU hours.
 Compile time is approximately 35 seconds.

 ## Software Requirements